cbeck88/spirit-po/README.md

 If there are `m` textdomains and `n` languages, you would have `n * m` different `.po` files.

 In the traditional `libintl` `C`-interface, textdomains are, like locale, handled by a global variable.
-The `libintl` library manages the loading of catalogs and text domains, which is accessed by `gettext` and friends.
+The `libintl` library manages the loading of catalogs and textdomains, which is accessed by `gettext` and friends.
 At any time, a global function may be called to change the current locale or textdomain, which are stored in global variables.
-So, if for instance your program has a UI module and a UI textdomain, the UI code would set the text domain when it is entered, and then call `gettext` on each string it needs.
+So, if for instance your program has a UI module and a UI textdomain, the UI code would set the textdomain when it is entered, and then call `gettext` on each string it needs.
 Then when you enter another module, you would bind a different textdomain, and then make `gettext` calls for those strings.

 There are various problems that I've experienced when writing programs that use this interface.